We found 14 neurologists near South Charleston, WV.

-Dr. Rita Gandhy works as a neurologist.
-Her professional affiliations include Charleston Area Medical Center and Ashland Hospital Corporation.
-Dr. Gandhy is a graduate of Southern Illinois University School of Medicine.
-She honors Medicare insurance.
+Dr. Rita Gandhy is a medical specialist in neurology (brain & spinal cord disease).
+She is a graduate of Southern Illinois University School of Medicine.
+She takes Medicare insurance.

 Conditions / Treatments